Learn more about Dime

 What about candidates who say people are voting for them, not their party?

 That doesn’t hold anymore.
 The days of independent-minded Republicans are long gone.
 That is especially true in the U.S. House of Representatives, where leadership makes the decisions.
-So a vote for a Republican is a vote for Republican leadership of the House.
+So, a vote for a Republican is a vote for Republican leadership in the House.
 In fact, the first vote a new member would make is for the Speaker of the House.
-If Republicans take control, the new members will be supporting leaders who push the invasion rhetoric and replacement theory.
+Of note, the seven Members targeted all voted to make Rep. Mike Johnson of Louisiana the Speaker of the House, who had repeatedly promoted the deadly white nationalist replacement theory.
+Many of the target Members have provided key votes for extreme anti-immigrant legislation promoted with those same anti-democratic and white nationalist conspiracy theories.

 Back to top